Ferromagnetic resonance spectroscopy (FMR)

 PhaseFMR from NanOsc

 The PhaseFMR from NanOsc measures the ferromagnetic resonance of a magnetic thin film sample and derives its fundamental properties from these measurements.
-The instrument offers an affordable, plug-and-play, and easy to use solution for magnetodynamic measurements.
+The instrument offers an affordable, plug-and-play, and easy to use solution for magnetodynamic measurements and the ability to investigate novel phenomena such as spin pumping, the spin Hall effect, and the inverse spin Hall effect (ISHE).
 It comes ready with all microwave and detection hardware, as well as measurement and analysis software.
 The only thing needed is a computer, a magnet, and the power supply for the magnet, which can be delivered by us upon request.

 |Frequency range: 2 - 8 GHz, 2 - 18 GHz and 2 - 40 GHz|